Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

 Student Responsibilities and Practical Requirements

-• Approximately 12 months industry experience.
+• Approximately 12 months of relevant industry experience.

 For further information or enquiries regarding course entry requirements, please contact Parabellum International Training at training@parabellum.com.au.

-• Have completed RII30719 Certificate III in Emergency Response and Rescue
+• Have completed RII30719 Certificate III in Emergency Response and Rescue,

 or

-• Hold HLTAID014 – Provide Advanced First Aid.
+• Hold HLTAID014 Provide Advanced First Aid.

 Mode of Delivery